johnbenedictyan/Craft-Cooking/notes.md

 ## 19 May
 - New Feature: Recipe Creator
 - Added in all the categories

+## 22 May
+- New Feature: Recipe Deletion
+- Bug Fix: The bug whereby the user would not be popped out of session when he created a new user whilst being logged in to the old user account.
+- New Feature: User Deletion

 ## USEFUL LINKS
 **Stock profile pictures**